Mariel Vázquez: Awards and honors

 In 2011, Vázquez received a National Science Foundation CAREER Award to research topological mechanisms of DNA unlinking.

 In 2012, she was the first San Francisco State University faculty member to receive the Presidential Early Career Award for Scientists and Engineers.

 She received a grant for computer analysis of DNA unknotting from the National Institutes of Health in 2013.

 In 2016, she was chosen for the Blackwell-Tapia prize, which is awarded every other year to a mathematician who has made significant research contributions in their field, and who has worked to address the problem of under-representation of minority groups in mathematics.

 She was selected for the inaugural class of Association for Women in Mathematics fellows in 2017.
 She was elected a Fellow of the American Mathematical Society in the 2020 class "for contributions in research and outreach at the interface of topology and molecular biology, and for service to the mathematical community in particular to underrepresented groups."
+In 2023, Vázquez was elected a Fellow of the American Association for the Advancement of Science.